 7) Make sure the Fast Startup are disabled

 Many people are impatient and use Fast startup features to make the process of shutting down and turning on faster.
-This thing sometimes causes Different issues with the Internet connection.
+This thing sometimes causes Different issues with wifi connection and the Internet connection.
 So, consider disabling it.

 - Flip over to the windows search bar and type Run, open it.

 - When the search box opens, type this “powercfg.cpl” command and hit Enter.

 - On the left side, hit on the “Pick what power buttons make”.